METS-Programme/ugandaemr-usermanual/release-notes/ugandaemr-337.md

 ## Improvements

- 1. Add Display Board for Logs
+ 1. Added display board for logs
- 2. Add SNOMED CT Mapping to Fhir Concept Source Table
+ 2. Added SNOMED CT Mapping to Fhir Concept Source Table
- 3. Remove dependency on guava that is flagged as a potential security issue
+ 3. Removed dependency on guava that is flagged as a potential security issue
- 4. Checking of results in order to also check for results entered from the encounter
+ 4. Fixed the checking of results in order to also check for results entered from the encounter
  5. Ensure that orders with Viral Load results are completed.
- 6. Improve VL Non Suppressed form Validation Rules
+ 6. Improve viral load  Non Suppressed form Validation Rules
  7. Update Transfer-In Regimen to match the list of regimens in current regimen
  8. Differentiate between a pharmacy visit and a facility visit in ART Access on Patient Dashboard
 ## Bug Fixes

-1. Fix failing retrospective of Ordering Viral Load
+1. Fixed failing retrospective of Ordering Viral Load
-2. Fix appointments widget with some appointments not showing.
+2. Fixed appointments widget with some appointments not showing.
-3. Make return visit mandatory, transfer out and location required when patient is transferred out
+3. Made return visit mandatory, transfer out and location required when patient is transferred out

 ## Links to download files